-Possibly the most frequent question put to us is “if we don’t have consent amongst the board, how can we move forward?”
+Possibly the most frequent question put to us is “if we don’t have consensus amongst the board, how can we move forward?”
 For the largest part, this speaks to a very common misunderstanding that we strike in our work – about the meaning of consensus in a decision making process.

-Part of the difficulty is that the same word is used equally to imply some form of general but informal agreement (or lack of evident disagreement), and to ‘define’ (speaking very loosely) the formal outcome of a decision making process, and to describe the character of processes by which such agreement might be reached – like ‘consensus decision making’.
+Part of the difficulty is that the same word is used equally to imply some form of general but informal agreement (or lack of evident disagreement), and/or to ‘define’ (speaking very loosely) the formal outcome of a decision making process, and/or to describe the character of processes by which such agreement might be reached – like ‘consensus decision making’.
 On top of that, ‘consensus decision making’ itself means many things to many people – the term has no strict definition, though it is often used as if it did.

 Consequently, as long ago as 2010, we developed a short paper to help clients work through these issues.
 In an era of populist rhetoric, we are finding that the same issue is having quite the renaissance and we are answering this question anew – so we have updated our paper and for boards and other decision makers to read at their leisure.